 - Build with diversity in mind.

 By focusing on those three things, you can guide hiring practices, avoid “culture debt,” and build an adaptable, enduring company.
-Watch the full conversation recording, or read on for key insights.
+Hear the story in the recording below, or read on for key insights.

 Designing the Culture Code